Sea Ranch Bike Riding Is a Favorite Activity

 Review The Sea Ranch Trails Map for bike routes before you push off on your ride.
 Abalone Bay includes trail maps for their guests.
 Otherwise, you may purchase a Trail May from The Sea Ranch Association Office located at 975 Annapolis Rd, Sea Ranch, CA 95497.
 Their office is opened Tuesday-Saturday 8:30-5:00.

 - And don’t forget to bring along your Sea Ranch ID card or guest pass when using the private trails.

 In most cases the bike trails coincide with foot trails and horse trails, however for safety reasons, bicycling is not allowed on certain trails (both east and west of Highway One).
-Bicycling is prohibited anywhere on the Bluff Trail (see Off-Road Trail Routes below), jogging or walking the bluff trails is a great activity.
+While bicycling is prohibited anywhere on the Bluff Trail (see Off-Road Trail Routes below), jogging or walking the bluff trails is a great activity.